chdao/factorioservers/README.md

 Basically it just copies files around and makes sure that nothing overwrites other servers file.
 The initial setup links the mods to the (new) server.
 You can then add a mod to each servers.
 This way if you want "basic" mods to be installed on all servers, they will be.

 ####Example: systemctl start factorio@34197

+#NOTES
+Do not remove/modify the lines in the config.ini-template where it says {PORT}, those are used by the pre-startup-script to generate a config file on the fly for each server.<br>
+The config.ini for each server ends up in /tmp/factorio-config.$PORT<br>
+This config is removed every time the server restarts.
+I'll probably move it around instead and keep it with the server so that if you change the settings for a single server, it's permanent.

+#TODO
+Make changes to single server config.ini permanent.